The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 You don't have to do this if you don't want to, just value added.

-They were only interested in free uh other than their music, but the podcast uh roster and library had had to be free, and that's we're not offering what we do free uh on the podcast site.
+But the podcast roster and library had to be free, and we're not offering what we do free on the podcast site.

-We got large part of our website that is free, but we also have a subscriber and a member side.
+We got a large part of our website that is free, but we also have a subscriber and a member side.

-So today we have rolled out a way that you can auto-download each day's podcasts, audio and video straight to iTunes.
+So today we have rolled out a way that you can auto-download each day's podcasts, audio and video, straight to iTunes.

-It's the upper right-hand corner of the page tells you about how to do this.
+It's the upper right-hand corner of the page.

 It really is easy.

-Uh and when you click on the link, uh, it'll run iTunes, you enter your uh 24-7 username and password into iTunes.
+And when you click on the link, it'll run iTunes.

-Each day's podcasts will be downloaded automatically right to iTunes.
+And voila, each day's podcasts will be downloaded automatically right to iTunes.

-So you can auto-update your iPod the next time you connect it.
+You can auto-update your iPod the next time you connect it.

 You don't have to.